-- Legal graduates undertake two rotations, each approximately five months in duration. - Both rotations are within the Workplace Relations Legal Division.
+• Legal graduates undertake two rotations, each approximately five months in duration.

-• However, Legal graduates may request to undertake one of their rotations outside the Division in a policy, program or corporate area, to broaden their experience.
+- Both rotations are within the Workplace Relations Legal Division. - However, Legal graduates may request to undertake one of their rotations outside the division in a policy, program or corporate area, to broaden their experience (subject to work availability).